There’s a reason they call something annoying a “pain in the neck”. It’s stressful. It’s always there.

 Height Adjustable, Pivoting Headrest – Offers a range of positions to choose from to best suit your needs.
 With the proper head and neck support, neck pain is prevented, relieved, or reduced.

 Height Adjustable Back – Very important for non-average height people.
-There are 4 height options for the backrest that set independently from the rest of the chair.
+There are 4 height options for the backrest that are set independently from the rest of the chair.

 Dynamic Lumbar Support – it is set on a spring, so it moves forward and back as you do, so your lower back is always supported.